Ice–albedo feedback: Long-term impact

-As land ice melts and causes eustatic sea level rise, it can also potentially induce earthquakes as a result of post-glacial rebound, which further disrupts glaciers and ice shelves.

 Snowball Earth

+The runaway ice–albedo feedback was also important for the formation of Snowball Earth – a climate state of a very cold Earth with practically complete ice cover.
+Paleoclimate evidence suggests that Snowball Earth began with the Sturtian glaciation about 717 million years ago.
+It persisted until about 660 mya, but it was followed by another Snowball period, Marinoan glaciation, only several million years later, which lasted until about 634 mya.

-The runaway ice–albedo feedback was also important for the Snowball Earth.
-Geological evidence show glaciers near the equator, and models have suggested the ice–albedo feedback played a role.
+Geological evidence shows glaciers near the equator at the time, and models have suggested the ice–albedo feedback played a role.
 As more ice formed, more of the incoming solar radiation was reflected back into space, causing temperatures on Earth to drop.
 Whether the Earth was a complete solid snowball (completely frozen over), or a slush ball with a thin equatorial band of water still remains debated, but the ice–albedo feedback mechanism remains important for both cases.

+Further, the end of the Snowball Earth periods would have also involved the ice-albedo feedback.
+It has been suggested that deglaciation began once enough dust from erosion had built up in layers on the snow-ice surface to substantially lower its albedo.
+This would have likely started in the midlatitude regions, as while they would have been colder than the tropics, they also receive less precipitation, and so there would have been less fresh snow to bury dust accumulation and restore the albedo.
+Once the midlatitudes would have lost enough ice, it would have not only helped to increase the planet-wide temperature, but the isostatic rebound would have had eventually led to enhanced volcanism and thus build-up of CO_{2}, which would have been impossible before.

+Snow darkening effect

+The effect of the ice-albedo feedback can be enhanced by the presence of light-absorbing particles.
+Airborne particles are deposited on snow and ice surfaces causing a darkening effect, with higher concentrations of particles causing a larger decrease in albedo.
+The lower albedo means that more solar radiation is absorbed and melting is accelerated.
+Particles that can cause darkening include black carbon and mineral dust.
+Microbial growth, such as snow algae on glaciers and ice algae on sea ice can also cause a snow darkening effect.
+Melting caused by algae increases the presence of liquid water in snow and ice surfaces, which then stimulates the growth of more snow and ice algae and causes a decrease in albedo, forming a positive feedback.

 Ice–albedo feedback on exoplanets

 On Earth, the climate is heavily influenced by interactions with solar radiation and feedback processes.
 One might expect exoplanets around other stars to also experience feedback processes caused by stellar radiation that affect the climate of the world.
 In modeling the climates of other planets, studies have shown that the ice–albedo feedback is much stronger on terrestrial planets that are orbiting stars (see: stellar classification) that have a high near-ultraviolet radiation.